waitbutwhy-code/recommendation-engine-api/README.md

 4. Have a similars class that finds similar promotions
 5. Have a suggestions class that suggests promotions
 6. Expose functions to a front end interface

+Plan:

+1. Create the api
+2. Connect to the database
+3. Create the front end
+4. Turn it into a microservice